Skip to content

 • State, tribal, or local government agencies.

-Organizations with fiscal sponsors are eligible for funding, provided the fiscal sponsor is one of the above eligible organization types.
+Organizations with a fiscal sponsor are eligible for funding, providing the fiscal sponsor is one of the above eligible organization types.

 NOTE: Eligible applicants may use a portion of the budget to fund consultants who may not meet these eligibility criteria.